codecraftblog/codecraftblog.github.io/_drafts/concurrent_for_loops.md

 So the point is we a multiple cores that can all execting tasks is parrallel.
 We need to write our code in such a way that it can be broken into pieces that can each execute in a different process.

+## Introduction

+Before dive into loops, lets talk about Pepe

+This is Pepe.
+Pepe has inherited the family pizzieria.

+Being a very old store, it has a single wood-fired oven.
+The oven can only bake one pizza at a time, and it takes exactly 12 mintues to bake one pizza.

+When a customer walks in, Pepe goes through these steps :
+- Takes the order    - 1 minute
+- Prepares the dough, adds Sauce & toppings  - 1 minute
+- Bakes the pizza       - 10 mins

+Customer will have to wait for 13 minutes for her pizza.

 # Parallelism and concurrency are different things.
 Parallelism vs Concurrency